theflames-presence/flame-launcher/README.md

 # Flame-Launcher
 This Launcher is made by Aislx FlamEs
+It is a fork of X Minecraft Launcher
+Optimized and better ui

 **You can install this by with simple command**
 **Or in my official website [Download](https://launcher.theflames.fun)**